tkdaj/react-validated-form/README.md

-## ValidateForms
+## ValidatedForms

-This project includes both a ValidateReduxForm and a regular ValidatedForm.
+This project includes both a ValidatedReduxForm and a regular ValidatedForm.
 The purpose of both is to take the headache out of validating forms for you!
 All you need to do is use one of these components instead of a regular `<form>` tag, and use standard html validation on your fields (like required, pattern, min, max, etc)